If you have a Britannia Fixed Rate account that’s about to mature, this is exclusively for you.

 Interest earned from this account will count towards your Personal Savings Allowance.
 You may need to pay tax to HM Revenue & Customs if the total interest you earn is greater than your Personal Savings Allowance.
 Visit the Government’s website for more information on this and interest on savings for children.

-Please read the important documents below and save copies of them for future reference.
+Please read these important documents↓ and save them for future reference.

 We’ll write to you a few weeks before your account is due to mature and enclose a maturity options form.
 Simply complete the form, then sign and return it to us in the envelope provided, leaving enough time for it to reach us before your maturity date.